-&lt;sup>2 For purposes of this report, UHIP uses the pronoun "him," because the vast majority of requests come from male inmates.
+&lt;sup>1 For purposes of this report, UHIP uses the pronoun "him," because the vast majority of requests come from male inmates.
 UHIP reviews, investigates, and litigates innocence claims made by female and LBGTQ+ inmates, as well.
 UHIP must use an inmate's legal name on the envelopes of all of its outgoing correspondence, in order to conform with Texas Department of Criminal Justice (TDCJ) guidelines and requirements.
 UHIP typically uses the inmate's legal name and set of pronouns as a default but will gladly honor an inmate's request for preferred name(s), pronoun(s), and/or prefix in its direct communications with the inmate.

-&lt;sup>3 i.e. - the trial court judge in a bench trial or the jury in a jury trial.
-In the event the defendant was convicted pursuant to a plea bargain, all evidence is considered "new" for UHIP purposes, since the evidence has yet to be considered in court.
+&lt;sup>2 i.e. - the trial court judge in a bench trial or the jury in a jury trial.